Introduction: $25 SURFBOARD SHAPING RACK

 5. Using a circular saw cut out the trapezoid shape that you marked out.
 When you get close to the inside corner, you can stop and use a jigsaw or a hand saw to finish your cut.
 You can also “plunge” cut the 4” section using the circular saw.
 CAUTION: I don’t recommend doing a “plunge” cut if you are not experienced with a circular saw!

-6. Round off the top inside corners of the notches and the outside corner of the side boards.
+6. With coarse sandpaper, round off the top inside corners of the notches and the outside corner of the side boards.
 This will help prevent any damage to your foam surfboard blank.

 Repeat those same instructions on the other side board.